MileHacker Logo

 Sengan-en Garden

-A beautifully landscaped traditional Japanese garden incorporating elements of nature into its design.
+A beautifully landscaped classic Japanese garden incorporating natural features into its design.

 Natural Viewing Points & Activities